WPCX-LP

-WPCX-LP is an FM college radio station run by students of Presbyterian College in Clinton, South Carolina, and is broadcast from the Presbyterian College student center, known as Springs Campus Center.
+WPCX-LP is an FM college radio station run by students of Presbyterian College in Clinton, South Carolina.
+The station is broadcast from the Thomason Library on the college's campus.

 The radio station relies on volunteers from the student body, college staff, and faculty to DJ in one-hour blocks.
 Though the station has only been transmitting radio waves for a few years, its history dates back further when the broadcasts would air on an on-campus cable television channel.

 Began in 1990 as "Radio Free PC", a four-hour broadcast on WPCC 1410AM, the operation moved to the basement of the library in 1992 to operate on the campus cable TV.
 The campus-cable operation kept the name "Radio Free PC" and began an expanded nightly four-hour broadcast from 8 pm to midnight.

 As a registered student organization, or RSO, WPCX has a faculty member as an advisor.
 Through 2003, Dr. Eric Johnson fulfilled this function; after his death, though, the station facility was named in the professor's memory.

 In 2018, WPCX relocated to new studio space in the Media Services department at Presbyterian College.
-Doug Wallace, Director of Media Services, is currently the station's faculty/staff advisor.
+Dr. Philip Perdue, Director of Communication Studies, is currently the station's faculty/staff advisor.